Andrew Lyght: Biography

 Lyght holds Guyanese, Canadian, and U.S. citizenship.
 Some of his work includes references to forms and objects from his childhood in Guyana, such as kites, sails, oil drums, and archaic rock writings found in the interior of Guyana.

 Lyght's artistic interest and abilities were recognized in Guyana during his childhood.
 He began winning art competitions while a student and was invited as a teenager to study with Edward Rupert Burrowes, Guyana's leading modern artist, at Queens College Thomas Lands, and subsequently became Burrowes's apprentice.
 Lyght stated in an interview that Burrowes encouraged him to “make my name at home and then leave Guyana and start afresh in a new environment.”

 After Burrowes's death, and having won all the available art prizes in Guyana, Lyght went to Canada, where one of his paintings had been exhibited at the Guyana-Barbados Pavilion of Expo 67 in Montreal.
 In 1969 Lyght won a scholarship to study at the Sadye Bronfman Centre and became a Canadian citizen.
 Lyght lived and worked in Montreal until 1977, though he represented Guyana at the São Paulo Art Biennial in 1971.
-During his time in Montreal he received several grants from the Canadian Council for the Arts, was involved with Vehicule Art Inc., Canada's first artist-run gallery, and exhibited work at Vehicule and other venues including Montreal's Museum of Fine Arts, where he had a solo show in 1974.
+During his time in Montreal he received several grants from the Canadian Council for the Arts, was involved with Vehicle Art Inc., Canada's first artist-run gallery, and exhibited work at Vehicle and other venues including Montreal's Museum of Fine Arts, where he had a solo show in 1974.